View on GitHub

 Data Providers

 The Suggest Service has no “indexation” API because with that there would be a need to orchestrate the indexation and distribute the created indexes in a distributed scenario.
 Instead each instance fetches and indexes the data on its own using “Data Providers”.
+This data provider is asked if it can deliver data for a requested index and it also has the modification time of the given data.
+If there is new data, the suggester library will fetch and index that provided data into the local environment.

 Per default, OCSS comes with a data provider, that fetches certain data fields from the according OCS-Elasticsearch index.
 This can be used to provide suggestions for categories, brands and product titles for example.